• Skip to primary navigation

 Heads up!
 The following is an affiliate link.
 If you buy something through it, I will receive a small commission.
 You won’t need to pay a penny more, but it’ll help keep my lights on!
 Thank you, bestie.
 You’re the best!

-Is this Lemon Mascarpone Pancakes recipe more work than other pancake recipes that don’t involve the same work?
+Is this Lemon Mascarpone Pancakes recipe more work than some other pancake recipes?
 A little.
 Does it take more time?
 Maybe a tad more.
 But if you’re looking for an elegant twist to your standard pancakes, it’s worth it.

 The result is a delicious and versatile pancake recipe that works as both a feel good brunch, and as something to impress your weekly brunch bunch with.
 Feel free to mix it up!
 Some days I’ll stir fresh blueberries straight into my batter (before folding in the egg white) because life is too short not to put blueberries in your pancakes.